dashideliverycorporation/dashi/stories/story/story_1/story.1.2.md

 # Story 1.2: Admin Dashboard - Protected Route & Basic View

-Status: Draft
+Status: Completed

-## Goal & C- [x] Write tests for admin route protection [x] Write tests for admin route protectionntext
+## Goal & Context

+- [x] Write tests for admin route protection

 **User Story:** As an admin, I want to access a protected dashboard so that I can manage restaurants and restaurant users.